 DOSAGE & ADMINISTRATION

-2 mg once every 8 weeks (2 months) per affected eye; however Aflibercept may be dosed as frequently as 2 mg every 4 weeks (monthly)
+2 mg intravitreally once every 8 weeks (2 months) per affected eye; however Aflibercept may be dosed as frequently as 2 mg every 4 weeks (approximately every 25 days)

-Additional efficacy was not demonstrated in most patients when Aflibercept was dosed every 4 weeks compared to every 8 weeks.
-Some patients may need every 4 week (monthly) dosing after the first 12 weeks (3 months).
+· Additional efficacy was not demonstrated in most patients when Aflibercept was dosed every 4 weeks compared to every 8 weeks.
+Some patients may need every 4 week (approximately monthly) dosing after the first 12 weeks (3 months).

 Macular Edema following RVO

-2 mg intravitreally once every 4 weeks (monthly) per affected eye
+2 mg intravitreally once every 4 weeks (approximately every 25 days, monthly) per affected eye

 Diabetic macular edema and diabetic retinopathy in individuals with diabetic macular edema

-2 mg intravitreally once every 4 weeks (monthly) per eye for the first 5 injections
+2 mg intravitreally once every 4 weeks (approximately every 28 days, monthly) per affected eye for the first 5 injections

 LENGTH OF AUTHORIZATION